QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     2x - 3y

-A useful tool for displaying both expressions and code is to use the ``@show`` macro, which displays the text and the results
+A useful tool for displaying both expressions and code is to use the ``@show`` macro, which displays the text and the results.

 .. code-block:: julia

     @show 2x - 3y
     @show x + y;

-Here we have used ``;`` to suppress the output on the last line, which otherwise returns the results of ``x + y``
+Here we have used ``;`` to suppress the output on the last line, which otherwise returns the results of ``x + y``.

 ..
-I don't think this is useful quite yet, though perhaps later with broadcasting
+I don't think this is useful quite yet, though perhaps later with broadcasting.
 ..
-Also, you can use function (instead of infix) notation if you so desire ..
+Also, you can use function (instead of infix) notation if you so desire.
+..
 .. .. code-block:: julia
 ..